tstout/writing/README.md

 writing
 =======

-This repository serves two purposes:
+This repository serves several purposes:
+* Practice to improve writing skills
 * Become proficient with latex
 * Write down some thoughts and details I have had regarding software development over the last 20+ years before I begin to forget any more details than I already have.